detailswes/testedmdfile/PROJECTSETUP.md

 5. `sudo docker exec nginx nginx -s reload`
 6. Check docker container
    `docker-compose ps `
+7. Create .env file in root directory and make changes according to credential of mongo db atlas database.
-7. Run command inside the docker container
+8. Run command inside the docker container
    1. `docker exec -it app /bin/bash (app is container, You need to run this command then run all command that is below)`
    2. `composer install --ignore-platform-reqs`
    3. `composer update`